 Getting ready to get married in one of the most picturesque areas of England?
 We’re here to help you find the perfect venue for that!
 We list all the top wedding venues that Dorset has to offer, so whatever you’re looking for, you will find it here.
 Whether you’re interested in a small, intimate affair or a big celebration with lots of family and friends, we’ve got something for everyone.
 Historical venues, modern spaces or something with a view?
 You will find it here!
 Just go to our search bar, put in your requirements, and you will be booking your perfect wedding venue in no time!

-In Dorset, prices of wedding venues average £30 per person.
+In Dorset, prices of wedding venues average £2695 hire fee per event.
 The cost varies based on the venue's size and additional services such as catering, floral arrangements, or bridal suites.
 It may also be influenced by the number and type of event spaces available in the venue, for example, separate areas for the ceremony, reception, and photo sessions.
 Spaces offering all-inclusive packages are a budget-friendly option for couples seeking a fuss-free experience.
-Check out typical price ranges in Dorset, based on Tagvenue data:
+Check out typical price ranges in Dorset, based on Tagvenue data from October 2025:

 Well known for its tourist attractions, including the Jurassic Coast and Durdle Door, this area of England is also a hugely popular wedding destination.
 Make sure to check out the famous hotels in towns on the English Channel coast, including Bournemouth, Lyme Regis, and Weymouth.
 Pubs and inns are popular choices in any of Dorset's many small villages and market towns.
 For larger weddings, country estates and resorts are favourites, especially for wedding parties from nearby cities.
 London, Bristol, and Bath are only an hour or two away.